About Minim Photographic Studio

 Based in Taipei and Seoul, Minim Photographic Studio is a collaboration between two analogue camera enthusiasts, Min and Nim.
 Together they aim to bring clients no gimmicks, minimalistic, classic photography with minimal fuss.

 Both photographers specialise in capturing images with traditional cameras, and are passionate about the slow process and timeless aesthetic that analogue photography produces.
 Both photographers are also professionally trained in using digital cameras, so if you prefer digital images please don't hesitate to ask.

 Living in Korea, Min is aiming to understand the world, humans and who he is.
 He is inspired by everything around him, always curious and waiting for the moment to tell a story.
 His fine art practice is diverse, combining his passion for photography, poetry, and Chinese calligraphy.
-He has had photography and calligraphy exhibitions in Seoul, South Korea.
-He has also been teaching analogue photography for many years, holding international classes, with his students coming from all over the world.
+Min has been teaching analogue photography for many years, holding international classes, with his students coming from all over the world.
 He is fascinated by the mechanical and technical side of photography, always testing new cameras trying to understand how different products work.
-In addition he loves the film development process and develops his own black and white film in Minim's darkroom.
+In addition, he loves the film development process and develops his own black and white film in Minim's darkroom.
 Min speaks English and Korean.